Xhevairi/fr/README.md

   - .../> py manage.py collectstatic
   - .../> py manage.py runserver

-Articles can posted, edited or deleted if registerd users are part of staff.
+Articles can be posted, edited or deleted if registerd users are part of staff.
 Superadmin can activate a user if she/he is staff member.

 Username: admin
 Password: admin